With digital experiences getting so rich and engaging, are we settling for less than we should in life?

 We consume lots of digital content.
 Its increasing richness drives our thirst for it and vice versa.
 As content gets better, it engages us more, which drives us to keep improving it.
 It’s a virtuous or vicious circle, depending whom you ask…

 The point is that we, as a society, have become increasingly satisfied to experience things vicariously through digital content.
-Video games, movies, and TV shows let us be racecar drivers, soldiers, supermodels, or athletes.
+Video games, movies, & TV shows let us be race car drivers, superheroes, soldiers, supermodels, lovers, or athletes.

 So, What is Real?

 Digital content gets richer and more engaging every day, but in most ways, it remains a representation of external reality.
 Playing Call of Duty is not fighting in a war, and watching Midnight in Paris is not visiting France and falling in love.

 However, vicarious reality can be helpful.
 We can learn things we wouldn’t otherwise learn by being exposed to situations and cultures to which we otherwise wouldn’t be exposed.
 For example, people who are physically or financially unable to travel the world can do so from their living rooms with National Geographic.